 to develop the muscle.

-If you have wondered what the benefits could be, join Iris for a taster of the 8-week mindful meditation where you will learn about
+If you have wondered what the benefits could be, join Iris for a taster of the 8-week mindful meditation where you will learn about the pillars of mindfulness.

 Australia’s Biggest Morning Tea brings people together to raise funds that will make a big difference to those impacted by cancer.
 The idea